 |Fall 2019 — incoming first-year students||Saturday 31 August 2019 — midnight||Monday 2 September 2019 — 5:00pm|

 |Fall 2019 — returning students

 or those who missed the previous deadline

-The link for the test website is: http://webcape.byuhtrsc.org/nwcregister.php?acct=rose-hulman.
-You will need a password to take the test and can get it from from Professor Gardner.
-When you request the password, please indicate if you are a native Speaker of Spanish.
-(For the purposes of this exam, a native speaker is defined as someone who learned Spanish as their first language or concurrently with their first language and who is at least as proficient as the average person who speaks no other language but Spanish.
+When you request the link, you must indicate if you are a native Speaker of Spanish.
+(For the purposes of this exam, a native speaker is defined as someone who learned Spanish as their first language or concurrently with another language and who is at least as proficient as the average person who speaks no other language but Spanish.
 This category is distinct from that of Heritage Speaker, which can be defined as someone who learned Spanish at home as a child, but who never fully developed as a native speaker due to the influence of a dominant language, such as English, in which they became more competent.)

 [This page was last updated 17 October 2019.]